Using talent mapping to break into international markets

 August 15, 2023

-Discovering and retaining talent poses an increasingly difficult task in today's landscape.
+Discovering and retaining talent is becoming increasingly difficult in today's landscape.
 The duration and expenses associated with hiring have surged, while trust in the recruitment sector has waned.

 These factors present obstacles for small and medium enterprises (SMEs) seeking to expand into new markets.
 However, SMEs can overcome these challenges by adopting a strategic recruitment approach, such as talent mapping.